Atchison Street Apartments, Crows Nest

 "As a place, Crows Nest is unique and stands in stark contrast to the larger scale built environment of St Leonards rising up to its west.
 It is also a very desirable place to live, and with the new metro station proposed to be open in 2024, it will become more and more popular.

 "In the context of this uniqueness we wanted to create a unique building with large corner apartments.
-Bureau designed the building as a four-leaf clover in plan to ensure the corner apartments were afforded the best amenity in terms of light, air and outlook.
+We designed the building to allow the residents to experience and enjoy life better and at the same time, connect them to nature.
+The building’s footprint resembles a four leaf clover or a four-prop boat propeller and this design strategy ensures a majority of corner apartments with the best amenity in terms of light, air and outlook.
 The apartments were designed to have extra space and a sense of generosity with an orientation towards family use.
 We aspired to design the building so that it would achieve high environmental outcomes but to also be light filled, have an abundance of landscaping and the aesthetic pleasure of long sweeping timber clad horizontal lines.

 "Bureau designed the Atchison Street building in such a way as to provide people with a strong connection to nature.
 In all of our design aspirations we concentrated on ensuring the building would form a positive connection and contribution to the place and establish a new benchmark in low rise apartment building typology."

 If you are inspired by this design or any of Bureau’s other designs, please get in touch with Amy Williams, Business Development Manager at firstname.lastname@example.org to discuss how we can create significant and impactful projects together.